Moxa Strengthens the Kidneys and Mingmen Fire

 Moxa is an excellent way to deeply warm the body, more important now, as we head into fall and winter.
 In fact, between the change of seasons, there is a two to four week period which my friend, Dr. Hoang Ta, refers to as “Moxa Season.”
 During this interval, he says that the “Life Gate is open.”
 If a person is to become ill during this time, the illness is said to invade the body more deeply and be quite difficult to expel.
 I have experienced this first hand, and with patients, as well.

-The very good news, is that during this precise season (the next one begins November 7th 2017), we can profoundly strengthen and build the body, too, if we just tend it carefully.
+In 2023, the Moxa dates are January 8 - February 5 and November 1-29.
+These four week windows include opening and closing.
+The very good news is that during these precise seasons, we can profoundly strengthen and build the body, too, if we just tend it carefully.
 When the gate is open, we only have to turn up the heat.
 That is where moxa comes in.
 Moxa, or mugwort leaf (aka.
 Ai Ye, or folium artemisiae) can deeply penetrate into the Ming Men or Lifegate, where it will build the body in ways that cannot be otherwise accomplished.
 Moxa during Moxa Season allows one to gain ground that could be easily lost if one were to become ill, at this time.
 The Ming Men Gate is wide open for two weeks, but it begins to open a week before and doesn’t fully close until the week following Moxa Season.
 We can generally say that the Fall to Winter Moxa Season is the entire month of November, and the Winter to Spring Moxa In the Clinic Season covers the four weeks surrounding the Lunar New Year.

 The first moxa pots I ever saw, were in Dr. Miriam Lee’s clinic.
 She had them handmade in China, and brought them back to the US, six at a time.
 They were very precious to us, and we soon learned to charge a deposit when we gave them to patients to take home.
 A properly loaded moxa pot can slowly burn for 2 hours.
 It is truly a heavenly warmth, as the days grow darker and the nights colder.
 We purchase low grade moxa, as we will use quite a lot of it.
 Some people use a mixture of powdered herbs to make it burn evenly, which does help, but one must only learn to load and check the pots, correctly, for a nice slow cook.